Driox/play-workflow4s/README.md

 The Play Controller exposes 3 endpoints:

 - `create_kyc`: create a new workflow instance and deliver a signal to it
-- `update_data`: update the workflow instance with some data
+- `update_data`: update the workflow instance with some data.
+For now it's static data that make the workflow fail.
+It allow to see the progression of the workflow on the `render` endpoint
 - `render`: render the workflow instance

 You can start with this url `http://localhost:9000/kyc/create/usr-0001`